influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/guides/template_tasks.md

 ```

 Notice how everything about the task is a `var` except for the structure of the task pipeline itself.
-This allows substaintial flexibility in customization of the template.
+This allows substantial flexibility in customization of the template.

 To use this template, first define the template like so: